 Click Capabilities to view app services you can add to your app.

 Xcode creates code signing and provisioning assets for you as you need them.
 However, because some assets depend on others, dialogs may appear asking you to fix problems while you enable capabilities.
-For example, you may be asked to assign a team to your project, create a development certificate, and for iOS apps, connect an iOS device so that Xcode can create your team provisioning profile.
+For example, you may be asked to assign a team to your project, and for iOS, tVOS, or watchOS apps, connect a device so that Xcode can create your team provisioning profile.
 A development provisioning profile is not required to enable capabilities but is required to build and launch an app that uses the capabilities.
 To avoid these dialogs and warnings, create your code signing identity and team provisioning profile now, as described in Creating the Team Provisioning Profile.
 Otherwise, read Troubleshooting for how to resolve issues as they occur.

 Sandboxing provides the last line of defense against stolen, corrupted, or deleted user data if malicious code exploits your Mac app.
 Sandboxing also minimizes damage from coding errors in your app or in frameworks you link against.
 Simply enabling sandboxing provides the maximum level of restrictions on how an app can interact with the rest of the system.
 All apps distributed by the Mac App Store are required to use sandboxing.
 Therefore, if you upload your app to iTunes Connect, enable sandboxing during development.